 - Try not to give them anything with too many sugars

 Remember, cats can have dental issues too, and it’s important that you make sure that you take care of them whenever you notice something is wrong with your cat.

-Sometimes, when a cat sneezes there are other signs that are there, and other conditions.
+Sometimes, when a cat sneezes other signs are there, and other conditions.
 If there is an infection or inflammation, usually you’ll notice your cat sneeze, but there are also other conditions and factors that can be present too.
 Sneezing in some rare cases can be a sign of cancer.